If your “No Signal” notification isn’t caused by selecting the wrong Source or Input, it’s most probably attributable to a set-up or antenna problem.

 If you’re having trouble receiving signals, get your antenna system tested.

-The first method to fix your issue can be resolved using the following steps:
+The first method to fix your issue:

 Step 3: Allow for some cooling time for any overheated devices.